To Rome with love: Off the beaten path

 The King of Carbonaras

-I'm now going to tell you about the greatest Italian meal I've ever eaten in my life.
-Actually not only one of the best Italian meals, it was one of the best restaurant experiences I've ever had.
-Period.
-This was the zenith of Italian food for us and we're not sure it can be topped.
+This is the place to come for the best of Roman pasta.
 The place: Restaurant Roscioli, also known as Salumeria Roscioli as it doubles as a deli.
 Options to sit at meat counter, in the restaurant or downstairs in the wine cellar.
-We opted for the wine cellar which was exactly as we hoped: full of people, tightly packed tables and buzzing with conversation.
-It's not fancy but it's simply amazing.
+We opt for the wine cellar which is full to capacity with tightly packed tables and buzzing with conversation.
+It's not fancy but it's excellent and does everything right.

 Roscioli, Via dei Giubbonari, 21/22

-On our first night in Rome we also had a great food experience in Osteria dell'Ingegno.
-Recommended by a friend who had eaten there on her last trip, we decided to check it out as we were staying close by.
+On our first night in Rome we check out Osteria dell'Ingegno.
 One of the great draws to this place is its location, right on Piazza di Pietra where the columns of a monumental 2nd century temple built by Hadrian are still extant.
 It has to be one of the most beautiful squares in Rome, especially at night when the columns are illuminated.

-We were greeted by the most charming older man who looked after us for the evening and made us feel at home.
+We are greeted by the most charming older man who looks after us for the evening and makes us feel at home.
 The place is cosy with a cool wine bar at the front and they have some very good and reasonably priced wines.
-We opted for a grape we'd never heard of before, Nero Buono, as it from the Lazio region.
-It was divine: really smooth and very easy to drink and was one of our grapes of choice during our trip.
-If you can find it anywhere, I'd recommend giving it a go.
+We try a Nero Buono from the Lazio region and it's great: smooth and easy to drink.

-Between us we had tempura vegetables, Cacio e Pepe (are you seeing a pattern here...) and Martin went for Ossobucco for his main.
-Sadly we couldn't fit in a dessert but their coffee was good, not least due to the fabulous espresso cups.
-This is simple food but well prepared and we loved our evening here.
+We order: tempura vegetables, 2 x Cacio e Pepe and Ossobucco.
+Sadly we can't fit in a dessert but their coffee is good, not least due to the fabulous espresso cups.
+This is simple food but well prepared and we love our evening here.
 It's definitely worth a visit.

 Osteria dell'Ingegno, Piazza di Pietra, 45

-It's classy without being pretentious, staff were attentive but not intrusive and it was pretty good value for money too.
-Also the food was excellent.
-We shared an antipasto starter of dips and breads which was divine.
-My tonarelli pasta with tomato and aubergine was delicious, topped with mozarella, and washed down with a glass of wine from Lazio.
-Martin was also raving about his Matriciana pasta.
+It's classy without being pretentious, staff are attentive but not intrusive, and it's pretty good value for money too.
+Unsurprisingly the food is excellent.
+We share an antipasto starter of dips and breads, followed by tonarelli pasta with tomato, aubergine and mozzarella (me) and Amatriciana for M.

-However the best was yet to come: the dessert was incredible.
-La Coppa di Capranica, their house-special which is a selection of ice-creams, splashed with just the right amount of Amaretto and topped with crunchy Amaretti biscuits crumbled on top.
+However the best is yet to come with an incredible dessert.
+La Coppa di Capranica is their house-special: a selection of ice-cream, splashed with just the right amount of Amaretto and topped with crunchy Amaretti biscuits crumbled on top.
 I'll leave it at that, shall I?

 This is a great restaurant and we'll definitely be back next time we're in Rome, but for dinner, not for lunch.
 It's the type of place you could easily spend hours, sipping wine, enjoying their amazing food and listening to some jazz.
 A great find.